zty0510/Final_Project/README.md

 </html>
 ```

 This conversation is basically for the client trying to get the `/` directory of the server `www.example.com`.
-The server reply with a `200` status code indicating the request is successful and the content of the requested resource is attached below the headers as `<html>....</html>`.
+The server replies with a `200` status code, indicating the request is successful and the content of the requested resource is attached below the headers as `<html>....</html>`.
 Other possible status codes include `400` indicating the client’s request could not be processed, `404` indicating the resource could not be found on the server and `500` indicating an error occurred inside the server when processing the request.

 For more information about HTTP, see the [W3School](https://www.w3schools.com/whatis/whatis_http.asp).